-There are no specific duties for institutional investors above the general duties applicable to all shareholders.
+There are no specific duties for institutional investors other than the general duties applicable to all shareholders.
 There is also no code of best practice for shareholders of Austrian listed companies.

 iii Shareholder activism

-Shareholder activism has traditionally not played an important role in Austria (unlike Germany).
-More recently, Austrian activist shareholders as well as the Austrian Shareholder Association have taken a more active role in representing free float shareholders.
+Shareholder activism has traditionally not performed an important role in Austria (unlike in Germany).
+However, Austrian activist shareholders, and the Austrian Shareholder Association, have increasingly been taking a more active role in representing free float shareholders.

 As previously mentioned, shareholders in Austrian listed companies have no direct say as regards the remuneration of the directors, with the exception of stock option or transfer schemes, the introduction of which requires a vote of the shareholders.
-Since June 2019, shareholders also get the opportunity to vote on the general remuneration policy of listed companies; however, such vote is only a recommendation and non-binding.
+As of June 2019, shareholders also have an opportunity to vote on the general remuneration policy of listed companies; however, this vote is only a recommendation and non-binding.

 iv Takeover defences

-Listed companies have several options to implement general takeover defences prior to the launch of a hostile takeover bid, such as including provisions in the articles of association limiting the maximum voting rights per shareholder, introducing transfer restrictions (to the extent possible) as well as the staggered appointment of supervisory board members.
-The shareholders' meeting can, however, also decide to install a provision in the articles of association that provides for the non-applicability of such defence provisions upon the formal announcement of a takeover bid.
+Listed companies have several options to implement general takeover defences prior to the launch of a hostile takeover bid, such as including provisions in the articles of association limiting the maximum voting rights per shareholder, introducing transfer restrictions (to the extent possible), and the staggered appointment of supervisory board members.
+The shareholders' meeting, however, can decide to include a provision in the articles of association that provides for the non-applicability of these defence provisions when a takeover bid is formally announced.
 Furthermore, the articles of association can also provide for a reduction of the threshold for mandatory offers to less than 30 per cent, which can also act as a deterrent.

 v Contact with shareholders

 Under Austrian law, listed companies are in general required to treat all shareholders in an equal manner.
 Therefore, as a matter of principle, any direct communication with shareholders is a sensitive matter and is only possible if an objective justification exists.
-Such an objective justification may exist, for example, if a listed company intends to acquire a business owned by one of its shareholders.
-In such cases, it is standard market practice to insist on a comprehensive secrecy agreement (which sometimes includes standstill covenants).
-In such cases, listed companies typically impose internal restrictions so that only a limited number of persons (usually the management board, selected senior managers) have access to such information.
+An objective justification may exist, for example, if a listed company intends to acquire a business owned by one of its shareholders.
+In these circumstances, it is standard market practice to insist on a comprehensive secrecy agreement (which sometimes includes standstill covenants).
+If this is the case, listed companies typically impose internal restrictions so that only a limited number of persons (usually the management board and selected senior managers) have access to the information.
 If the transaction requires the consent of the supervisory board, the matter is sometimes delegated to a committee of the supervisory board to ensure confidentiality.

-Selective meetings with individual shareholders usually take place during corporate roadshows or capital market days.
-Additionally, several Austrian listed companies do schedule investors' calls, typically around the publication of financial information by the company.
-To avoid allegations of unequal treatment of shareholders, the presentations given during such events and recordings of investor calls are made publicly available on the website of the company.
+Selective meetings with individual shareholders usually take place during corporate roadshows or on capital market days.
+Additionally, several listed companies do schedule investors' calls, typically around the publication of financial information by the company.
+To avoid allegations of unequal treatment of shareholders, the presentations given during these events and recordings of investor calls are made publicly available on a company's website.

-Recent legislative changes introduced in the implementation of the EU Shareholder Rights Directive will make It easier for listed companies to get Information on their shareholders as, from September 2020 on, intermediaries such as banks and brokers will be obliged to inform a listed company about the identity of shareholders holding more than 0.5 per cent of the shares or voting rights.
+Legislative changes introduced in the implementation of the EU Shareholder Rights Directive made it easier for listed companies to get information about their shareholders.
+As of September 2020, intermediaries such as banks and brokers are obliged to inform a listed company of the identity of shareholders holding more than 0.5 per cent of the shares or voting rights.

-On a general level, it has to be noted that business decisions of the management boards of listed companies continue to be scrutinised more and more under criminal law aspects.
+On a general level, it must be noted that business decisions of the management boards of listed companies continue to be scrutinised more and more under criminal law aspects.
 Judgments of the Austrian Supreme Court have resulted in a high degree of uncertainty about whether certain business decisions could constitute fraud or embezzlement, and further clarifications by the courts would be welcome.
-On the other hand, the inclusion of the business judgement rule gives management boards more robust grounds for defence.
+However, the inclusion of the business judgement rule gives management boards more robust grounds for defence.

-1 Martin Abram and Clemens Ph Schindler are partners at Schindler Rechtsanwälte GmbH.
+1 Martin Abram and Clemens Philipp Schindler are partners at Schindler Rechtsanwälte GmbH.